 Chest x-ray is neither sensitive nor specific for detecting disease and is frequently normal in patients with acute and subacute forms.
 It may show reticular or nodular opacities, usually when symptoms are present.
 Chest x-rays of patients with chronic disease are more likely to show reticular or nodular opacities in the upper lobes with reduced lung volumes and honeycombing, similar to that of idiopathic pulmonary fibrosis.

-These should be done as part of the standard evaluation of suspected cases of hypersensitivity pneumonitis.
+Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
+Basic pulmonary function tests available in the... read more should be done as part of the standard evaluation of suspected cases of hypersensitivity pneumonitis.
 The syndrome can cause obstructive, restrictive, or a mixed pattern of airway changes.
-Advanced disease most commonly causes a restrictive defect (decreased lung volumes), a decreased diffusing capacity for carbon monoxide (DL co ), and hypoxemia.
+Advanced disease most commonly causes a restrictive defect (decreased lung volumes), a decreased diffusing capacity for carbon monoxide (DLCO), and hypoxemia.
 Airway obstruction is unusual in acute disease but may develop in chronic disease.

-Results are rarely specific for the diagnosis but are often a component of the diagnostic assessment for chronic respiratory symptoms and pulmonary function abnormalities.
-A lymphocytosis in lavage fluid (> 60%) with CD4+/CD8+ ratio < 1.0 (the normal ratio ± standard error of the mean = 2.3 ± 0.2) is characteristic of the disorder; by contrast, lymphocytosis with CD4+ predominance (ratio > 1.0) is more characteristic of sarcoidosis.
+Results of bronchoalveolar lavage are rarely specific for the hypersensitivity pneumonitis but are often a component of the diagnostic assessment for chronic respiratory symptoms and pulmonary function abnormalities.
+A lymphocytosis in lavage fluid (> 40%) with CD4+/CD8+ ratio < 1.0 (the normal ratio ± standard error of the mean = 2.3 ± 0.2) is characteristic of the disorder; by contrast, lymphocytosis with CD4+ predominance (ratio > 1.0) is more characteristic of sarcoidosis Sarcoidosis Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
+The lungs and lymphatic system are most often affected, but... read more .
 Other findings may include mast cells > 1% (after acute exposure) and increased neutrophils and eosinophils.

 Lymphocyte transformation testing is an in vitro test of sensitization and is particularly useful in detecting sensitization to metals.
 The test can be done on peripheral blood but is better done on bronchial lavage fluid.
 In this test, the patient's lymphocytes are exposed to potential antigens.
 If the lymphocytes transform into blasts and proliferate, they (and hence the patient) were previously sensitized to that antigen.

-Pathologic changes are completely reversible if detected early and if antigen exposure is eliminated.
+Pathologic changes of acute hypersensitivity pneumonitis are completely reversible if detected early and if antigen exposure is eliminated.
 Acute disease is self-limiting with antigen avoidance; symptoms usually lessen within hours.
 Chronic disease has a more complicated prognosis: fibrosis is usually irreversible but may not progress if the patient is no longer exposed to the antigen.

 In patients at risk and who have compatible symptoms, elicit a thorough history of occupational, avocational, and domestic exposure.

-Do chest x-ray, HRCT, and pulmonary function tests and, if the diagnosis is unclear, possibly bronchoalveolar lavage and biopsy.
+Do high-resolution CT and pulmonary function tests and, if the diagnosis is unclear, possibly bronchoalveolar lavage and biopsy.

 Treat most patients with oral prednisone.